EndPointCorp/end-point-blog/2023/01/migration-tips-and-tricks/migration_tips.md

 something like, `# Joe Rogers verified this is the correct mapping in the daily standup meeting, 23 Nov 2022`.
-This is especially common if you eventually decide to ignore a certain class of records. `/* Rebecca says ignore all records with type = "ARCHIVED", via email to me 9 Jan 2023 */` is a very helpful clue when someone comes around wondering where those records went.
+This is especially common if you eventually decide to ignore a certain class of records. `/* Rebecca says ignore all records with type = "ARCHIVED", via group email 9 Jan 2023 */` is a very helpful clue when someone comes around wondering where those records went.

 ### Teamwork

 My remaining tips apply to almost any programming project.
-First, **commit your code often.** I can't count how often I've been grateful git had a backup of my work, or made my work accessible to fill some unexpected need on some other system, nor can I count how many times I've been stuck because someone else didn't commit their code so I couldn't get at it when I needed it.
+First, **use source control, and commit your code to it often.** I can't count how often I've been grateful the git repository had a backup of my work, or made my work accessible to fill some unexpected need on some other system, nor can I count how many times I've been stuck because someone else didn't commit their code so I couldn't get at it when I needed it.
 Let's not talk about how many times I've caused someone else to get stuck in the same way...
+Of course, don't commit your customer's data.
+But you should commit your code, and commit it often.

 Finally, where possible, **work with someone else.** Two programmers reviewing each other's code and collaborating on solutions are often far better than two